Oleanders

 Initial signs of oleander leaf scorch

 Consult with an expert if you suspect that your oleanders are infected.
-Problems with irrigation, nutrient deficiency and salt burn can mimic some of the symptoms of oleander leaf scorch and a horticulturist or other landscape expert can help you rule out other causes.
-Ultimately, positive identification of oleander leaf scorch can only be made by a lab tests through your local cooperative extension office.
+Problems with irrigation, nutrient deficiency, and salt burn can mimic some of the symptoms of oleander leaf scorch, and a horticulturist or other landscape expert can help you rule out other causes.
+Ultimately, positive identification of oleander leaf scorch can only be made by lab tests through your local cooperative extension office.

-Can you can simply get rid of infected oleanders and start over with new ones?
-The anwer is, “no”.
-The reason for this is that the disease is already present in the local sharpshooter insect population and it is only a matter of time before the infect your new oleander shrubs.
+Can you simply get rid of infected oleanders and start over with new ones?
+The answer is “no.” The disease is already present in the local sharpshooter insect population, and it is only a matter of time before it infects your new oleander shrubs.

-I recommend using hop bush (Dodonaea viscosa) as an alternative to oleanders.
-It is evergreen, recommended for use near pools, makes a great hedge, is drought tolerant and attractive.
+I recommend using Arizona rosewood (Vauquelinia californica) or hopbush (Dodonaea viscosa) as an alternative to oleanders.
+Both are evergreen, recommended for use near pools, make a great hedge, are drought tolerant, and attractive.

 For more information on oleander leaf scorch, you may want to check out the following links: